ADVICE FOR SMALL CRAFT VISITING BRIGHTLINGSEA HARBOUR

 Stumps – 2 white boards with vertical red lines by day and 2 fixed red

 lights by night).
 They are in transit at 041° T and when in line lie just

 below and to the left of the thin spire in the town skyline.

 Follow a course with the boards / lights in transit.
-When abeam the
+The channel is dredged

-green buoy turn to starboard to pass 50 metres south of the red buoy
+turn to starboard to pass 50 metres south of the red buoy (Fl R 5s).

 head to pass 10 metres north of the north cardinal beacon (quick flash

 by night) at the seaward end of the first pontoon.
 By day a welcome